Published February 1st, 2017

-I am a 90% photo journalistic photographer with an editorial flair.
-Unlike strict photojournalists I do get involved and direct periodically throughout the day.
+I am a 90% photojournalistic photographer with an editorial flair.
+Unlike strict photojournalists, I do get involved and direct periodically throughout the day.
 People need direction in posed portraits and I give that.
 I will first model what I want people to do and let them give it a try.
-Because of my years of visual arts college and dance training I know how important it is to be shown what to do.
+Because of my years of visual arts college and dance training, I know how important it is to be shown what to do.
 Being strictly photojournalistic would mean that I don’t create images, which I do as well as blend in behind the scenes and document.
 Both documentary and directive styles have a place on the wedding day!

 What lead you to wedding photography?

 I began shooting weddings while attending the Maryland Institute College of Art.
 I was working in the photo department and we would receive calls from Baltimore brides looking for an alternative to traditional photography.
 (What was available in the 90’s for wedding photography was almost horrendous).
 I was the only student willing to shoot weddings that came in.
 I liked the challenge and the drama of the day.
 It reminded of my Theater experience, like a performance you only get one chance.
 I was drawn to the elements of fashion and doing bridal portraits.
-I was also drawn to the world of family dynamics and emotion that each wedding held.
+I was also drawn to the world of family dynamics and emotions that each wedding held.
 I find people fascinating.
 This is how I got into the business of photographing weddings!

 What is your favorite moment to photograph throughout the whole wedding day?

 Oh gosh, this is a tough one because every wedding is so different.
 My favorite moment to photograph is the most emotional one!
-The last wedding I did my favorite moments were the bride dancing with her dad.
+At the last wedding I did my favorite moments were the bride dancing with her dad.
 He took such pride in dancing with her and both were tearing up, the whole room was, including me!